AnoopNayak7/node-minio-file-service/README.md

-# Node.js MinIO Image Manager
+# Node.js MinIO File Service

 This project is a Node.js application that handles image uploads, updates, deletions, and listings using MinIO for storage.
 It provides a RESTful API for managing images stored in a MinIO bucket.